 - Raising awareness of careers in skilled trades or promoting the image of skilled trades in order to attract a new generation of workers

 - Offering a training tax credit/financial assistance to employers

 - Developing national standards to recognize trades and promote ease of movement across the country

 - Adjusting legislation to make apprenticing more efficient and effective

-Additionally, our recruiting, hiring, staffing, job design, and training practices need to change.
+Additionally, our recruiting, hiring, staffing, job design, and training practices need to change in order to properly address the manufacturing skills gap.
 Training for technical staff can be hands-on, instructor-led, or virtual, and can use an industrial workstation or a blended approach that includes most or all of the aforementioned methods.
 Training must be designed with precision and take into account the above-mentioned modalities to ensure learning is maximized.
 It is also important to pass on as much of the cumulative knowledge of exiting staff by offering coaching, mentoring, and apprenticeship programs (possibly including incentives that will encourage more participants).